captn3m0/cosmere-books/README.md

 Tor.com is publishing Oathbringer in serialized form till Chapter 32.
 This script downloads all of these posts and converts them into a publishable format, including epub, mobi, pdf and html.
 You can find the tor.com announcement at https://www.tor.com/2017/08/15/brandon-sanderson-oathbringer-serialization-announcement/.

-The script figures out all the chapter URLs, so I just run it every Tuesday now (it doesn't need updates).

 ## Way of Kings Reread

 Join Michael Pye (aka The Mad Hatter) and Carl Engle-Laird as they dive into the details of Sanderson’s complex new world of Roshar.